25 of the Best Chinese Restaurants in Milan

 12. Lon Fon

 The very first Chinese restaurant in Milan I’ve ever visited!
-I don’t get to this Cantonese mainstay as often as I would like, but I’ve never had a bad meal here.
+For ages, I didn’t get to this Cantonese mainstay as often as I would liked, but now that I live closer to it, I have amended that.
+Honestly, I’ve never had a bad meal here.
 Having opened in 1978, Lon Fon is one of Milan’s most beloved spots.
-As can be expected, there’s plenty of deliciousness, and the quattro colori ravioli (four color dumplings) are a must-eat.
+As can be expected, there’s plenty of deliciousness, and the quattro colori ravioli (four-color dumplings) are a must.
+It’s overseen by Pui, the daughter of the owner Rita, who makes the ravioli.
+Piu’s grandparents, who founded Lon Fon, were also the owners of Mandarin 1, a beloved local Chinese restaurant.
 Via Lazzaretto, 10 (Porta Venezia/Buenos Aires/Repubblica); closed Tuesday; website

 13. Bon Wei

-This upscale Chinese restaurant (which happens to be really close to home!) has a thoughtfully crafted menu that showcases a few signature dishes from each of China’s eight regions and then some.
+This upscale Chinese restaurant has a thoughtfully crafted menu that showcases a few signature dishes from each of China’s eight regions and then some.
 Overall, the food is just as dazzling on the palate as it is easy on the eyes.
 Sweet and sour sea bass in pine nuts; pollo freddo piccante (cold spicy chicken); any fried rice, and plenty of dumplings are always a good idea.
 Via Castelvetro, 16/18 (Gerusalemme); closed Monday; website

 14. Bokok

 This charmer, whose name means “the room of treasures,” specializes in the cuisines of both Cantonese and Hong Kong.
-I always make sure to get the spicy fried chicken and I always big on the dumplings—the latter abound and I have never not ordered the spicy Szechuan ones.
+I always make sure to get the spicy fried chicken and go big on the dumplings—the latter abound, and I have never not ordered the spicy Szechuan ones.
 The Cantonese duck, one of the signatures, is also a must.
 Via Paolo Sarpi, 25 (Chinatown); open seven days; website

 15. Wang Jiao